Ancelotti: Attacks on Vinícius a problem of Spanish soccer - WHIZ News

 Racism in Spanish soccer has attracted more attention recently but little has been done to punish anyone.

-The Spanish league was investigating the attacks on Sunday at Mallorca after TV images showed someone calling him a monkey.
+The Spanish league investigated the attacks on Sunday at Mallorca after TV images showed someone calling him a monkey.
 Vinícius was also insulted after the match when he stopped to pose for photos and sign autographs for fans.

+The league said Tuesday it filed a complaint with the courts in Mallorca.
+It had filed similar legal complaints in cases involving racist insults against Vinícius five other times, with three of them being archived and two still being analyzed.

 Authorities have yet to find those responsible for hanging Vinícius’ effigy last month, and so far teams have not been punished for the racist insults inside their stadiums.